Grumman F8F Bearcat: Thailand

 F8Fs were also supplied to Thailand during the late 1940s.

 Air racing

 Bearcats have long been popular in air racing.
 A stock Bearcat flown by Mira Slovak and sponsored by Bill Stead won the first Reno Air Race in 1964.
-Rare Bear, a highly modified F8F owned by Lyle Shelton, went on to dominate the event for decades, often competing with Daryl Greenamyer, another famous racer with victories in his own Bearcat (Conquest I, now at the Smithsonian's NASM) and holder of a piston-engined aircraft world speed record in it.
+Rare Bear, a highly modified F8F owned by Lyle Shelton, went on to dominate the event for decades, often competing with Daryl Greenamyer, another famous racer with victories in his own Bearcat (Conquest I, now at the Smithsonian's National Air and Space Museum) and holder of a piston-engined aircraft world speed record in it.
 Rare Bear also set many performance records, including the 3 km World Speed Record for piston-driven aircraft (528.33 mph), set in 1989, and a new time-to-climb record (3000 m in 91.9 seconds (6425.9 ft/min), set in 1972, breaking the 1946 record cited above).